< Go to Bouldering Crash Pads

 The unique design of the R3 with 6 "hinges" that are partially (about 35%) sealed with padding and the 7 individual "baffles" offers benefits over the two most popular pad designs: single unsealed hinge style pad and hingeless/taco style.
 (If you are already confused about hinges, read our Bouldering Pad Buying Advice).
 First of all, when we saw the many partially sealed hinges we were a bit skeptical.
 Pads with a single unsealed hinge have failed some of our tests when a rock, root or other obstacle protrudes through the unsealed hinge into the landing zone.
 We thought that this pad with multiple hinges might have multiple chances to fail.
 So we tested specifically to see if we could get the 6 partial hinges to fail.
 After several tests the hinges did not fail unless the pad was placed right over a lot of extremely jagged rocks in which case a few pointy rocks would, on a very rare occasion, be able to be slightly felt through the hinges.
 Of course, in an even less likely scenario, this could possibly cause minor injury but in most cases it is nothing to be overly concerned about.
 Because the hinges are partially filled with padding nothing ever pushed all the way through.
 The hinge-less/taco style pads offer the more reliable landing zone coverage on jagged terrain having no single unsealed hinge to fail.
 The classic single hinged style and this new style with multiple baffles both open up and lay flat quickly and easily.
 The other benefit that the baffles give and that no other average sized pad on the market shares is the ability to conform to any surface.
 This is the best pad design for covering rocks or any lumpy landing zones (see pics) and is therefore an important part of any collection of pads.

 For high-ball falls it tested just barely below average for its size category.
-The baffles seem like they could be just lumpy enough to roll an ankle on if you were extremely light and had weak ankles but that never happened to our average sized tough ankle testers.
+The baffles seem like they could be just lumpy enough to roll an ankle on if you were extremely small framed and/or had weak ankles.
+One of our smaller sized, higher weight testers lightly sprained their ankle on just a small-medium length fall.
+Our average or bigger sized, tough ankled testers barely noticed the lumps and never felt it was a concern.
 It seems that the softness of the foam allows the lumpy baffles to squish down just before rolling an ankle, hopefully.
 It was not really bad at highballs in our tests but not as good as other thicker pads with denser foam.
 The 1680 Denier nylon is touted as being the most durable in the industry but we would like to test it more to find out for sure.
 The different weaves of the Denier can often make 1050 stronger than 1680 in some cases so time will tell and further testing is needed.
 We will add the durability into this review after a few more weeks-months of tests.
-The final dislike is pure nitpicking since we do like the orange color but we think a green or brown version would be more fitting.
+The final dislike is pure nitpicking since we do like the orange color but we think a green or brown version would be more fitting with its eco-conscious vibe.

 If you mostly do difficult low-balls and steep cave problems where you're falling hard on your back a lot then this is one of the best pads out there.
 This could also be an integral part of a team of pads for covering the lumpy/uneven parts of highball landing zones.
 If you need a pad that works well in backpack mode this is one of the best at packing and hauling a lot of gear.

 A fair deal for a very specialized product with a lot of innovative, useful features, quality materials and good craftsmanship.
 Here's how the (55' x 35' x 4") R3 stacks up against a few of its closest competitors: The Mad Rock Mad Pad is a fairly less expensive, yet comparably sized (36" x 48" x 5") pad but offers less features, less carrying capacity in a hinged style.
 The thicker padding on the Mad Pad makes it better for your average, no frills medium to high problem.
 For a few dollars less than the R3 you can get the slightly smaller (38' x 48' x 4") but tried and true Organic Full Pad with high quality foam.
-Or to compare at almost double the price you can get the Cadillac of pads, the smooth upholstery covered Voodoo Highball 5000 (48' x 59' x 4").
 See our overall pad comparisons for a lot more info.

 View our complete Bouldering Crash Pad Review to see how this product compared to others.